Hand and Machine Knitting: The differences and Similarities.

 Hand and Machine Knitting: The differences and similarities.

-Not all hand knit stitches and techniques can be reproduce identically on the machine.
+Not all hand knit stitches and techniques can be reproduce identically on the knitting machine.
 Some are not possible and some are tedious.
-Below I have addressed some of the more commonly asked questions and misconceptions regarding adapting hand knit patterns to the machine.
+Below I have addressed some of the more commonly asked questions and misconceptions regarding adapting hand knitting to machine knitting.

 Would you go into a yarn shop and say “I want a knitting needle that will knit wool.”?

-The latch hooks on a knitting machine are locked into position in slots of the bed of the machine.
+The latch hooks on a knitting machine are locked into position in slots of the bed of the knitting machine.
 So the stitches, no matter the size of the yarn, are locked this distance apart.
-This is one reason that one machine cannot knit ALL sizes of yarns.
-AND because the stitches cannot be scooted together, you cannot measure the knitting while it is on the machine.
+This is one reason that one knitting machine cannot knit ALL sizes of yarns.

-For the exact layout of what machine knits what yarn, read my article DIFFERENT YARNS FOR DIFFERENT KNITTING MACHINES.
+For more detail of what knitting machine knits what yarn, read my article DIFFERENT YARNS FOR DIFFERENT KNITTING MACHINES.

-Matching machine stitch gauge to hand knit stitch gauge isn’t too difficult.
-Even so it takes me 3-4 swatches on the machine to achieve the exact match.
-A machine has a dial with number on it, usually 0-10, with 2 settings between each number.
+Matching knitting machine stitch gauge to hand knit stitch gauge isn’t too difficult.
+Even so it takes me 3-4 swatches on the knitting machine to achieve the exact match.
+Most knitting machines have a dial with number on them, usually 0-10, with 2 settings between each number.
 These numbers do not correspond with needle sizes.
-The latch hooks on a knitting machine are locked into position in slots of the bed of the machine.
-So the stitches, no matter the size of the yarn, are locked this distance apart.
-This is one reason that one machine cannot knit ALL sizes of yarns.
-Because the stitches cannot be scooted together, you cannot measure the knitting while it is on the machine.
-And even after the fabric is removed from the machine, the stitch gauge will be distorted.
+The latch hooks on a knitting machine are locked into position in slots of the bed.
+The stitches, no matter the size of the yarn, are locked this distance apart, until removed from the knitting machine and allowed to relax.
+This is one reason that one knitting machine cannot knit ALL sizes of yarns.
+The stitches cannot be scooted together, and you cannot measure the knitting while it is on the knitting machine.
+Even after the fabric is removed from the knitting machine, the stitch gauge will be distorted.
 Roll the fabric up and pull from top to bottom to snap the stitches, then allow to relax over night.
-This may seem tedious, and it is true that machine knit garments take more preparation in the beginning.
+This may seem tedious, and it is true that knitting machine knit garments take more preparation in the beginning.

-If you are trying to reproduce a hand knit pattern, depending on the style, it may be simpler to just rechart from the hand knit schematic.
-Use a computer software program for knitters, select a similar style and use your stitch and row gauge that you are getting from your machine.
-I do like the hand or feel of a hand knit gauge, so I will get as close as I can, but not worry if I am not exactly right on over 4”, unless I plan to use the hand knit pattern exactly.
+If you are trying to reproduce a hand knit garment pattern, depending on the style, it may be simpler to just rechart from the hand knit schematic.
+Use a computer software program for knitters, select a similar style and use your stitch and row gauge that you are getting from your knitting machine.
+I do like the hand or feel of a hand knit gauge, so I will get as close as I can, but not worry if I am not exactly right on over 4”.

-When hand knitting, if the row gauge is not matched, the HK knits to inches/cm not to rows.
-So as you knit, you are measuring.
+Many hand knit patterns instruct you to to knit until a certain number of inches have been achieved.
+As you knit, you are measuring.
 If there are fewer rows needed, this often is not apparent as you are knitting to inches/cm not rows and you are checking as you knit along.
-But, as previously stated our fabric cannot be measured on the machine.
+But, as previously stated our fabric cannot be measured on the knitting machine.
 The row gauge has to be known in advance and you have to know exactly how many rows will give you the specific number of inches.
-You cannot measure as you knit on a machine.
-It is not until fabric is removed from machine and rolled, pulled and allowed to relax that you will see what the true row gauge will measure to.
+It is not until fabric is removed from knitting machine and rolled, pulled and allowed to relax that you will see what the true row gauge will measure to.
 It is for this reason that the row gauge must be perfectly matched to the pattern.
-If this is not possible, then the # of the rows the pattern calls for, must be altered so that the # of rows your machine is getting will end up to the same inches/cm.
+If this is not possible, then the # of the rows the pattern calls for, must be altered so that the # of rows your knitting machine is getting will end up to the same inches/cm.

 Flat Bed Knitting Machine: Produces flat pieces.
-Most common machine for hobbiests and boutique producers.
-Garments produced from a flat bed machine normally have side seams.
-It is not possible to knit in the round on a flat bed machine.
+Most common knitting machine for hobbiests and boutique producers.
+Garments produced from a flat bed knitting machine normally have side seams. ; It is not possible to knit in the round on a flat bed knitting machine.

 Flat beds can be manual, punch card or electronic/computer ready.
 This pertains to stitch designs in the pattern.
 Such as fairisle and texture designs.
-Manual machines require the knitter to move the specific needles, based on a chart, into pattern position.
-Punch card machines have punch cards of different designs that will automatically tell the carriage which needles need to do something different.
-Such as which needles need to catch the second color for fairisle work.
-Electronic/computer ready machines are like the punch card machines.
+Manual knitting machines require the knitter to move the specific needles, based on a chart, into pattern position.
+Punch card knitting machines have punch cards of different designs that will automatically tell the carriage which needles need to do something different.
+For instance which needles need to catch the second color for fairisle work.
+Electronic/computer ready knitting machines are like the punch card knitting machines.
 They have electronic impulses that tell the carriage which needles need to do something different.
-To do pattern work on a punch card or computer ready machine is very fast.
-On a manual machine, you have to stop after every row, check the chart and pull the appropriate needles into pattern position.
+To do pattern work on a punch card or computer ready knitting machine is very fast.
+On a manual knitting machine, you have to stop after every row, check the chart and pull the appropriate needles into pattern position.
 Not necessarily hard, but just tedious.
+Current manufacturers of home hobby flat bed knitting machines are Silver Reed, Artisan and Bond.

-Ribber: An accessory that attaches to the flat bed machine.
+Ribber: An accessory that attaches to the flat bed knitting machine.
 Most common technique done with a flat bed/ribber combination is ribbing; 1x1 2x2, 3x5 etc. It is also possible to knit in the round with a ribber, but the ribber does not have the patterning abilities that the main bed does; and when the main bed is attached it cannot handle more than 1 color per row.
-But machine knitters have a wonderful array of stitches when there is a ribber for their machine.
+But machine knitters have a wonderful array of stitches when there is a ribber for their knitting machine.
 Stitches such as tuck lace, plated rib and others are stitches that this author, as of this writing, has not seen in hand knitting.
 Multi-color jacquard, which can be done by hand, is commonly done by machine knitters with very thin yarn and a flat bed/ribber combination.
+Current manufacturers of home hobby flat bed knitting machines with ribber accessories are Silver Reed and Artisan.

 PATTERN TERMINOLOGY: